 IMPACT SCALE 1 2 3 Criticality of the Unit Operations can be temporarily paused for up to 30 days with minimal impact to students, faculty or staff.
 Operations can be temporarily paused for up to 7 days without negatively impacting students, faculty or staff.
 Must be continued Cannot pause.
-Necessary to life, health, security.
+Necessary to life, health, security or for the student academic experience.
 Financial Impact <\$300k in resources flow through area. >\$300k- <\$999k in resources flow through the area. >\$1M in resources flow through the area.
 Regulatory Compliance Compliance requirements are clear and easy to follow.
 Breaches of regulatory or contractual obligations are confined to an isolated incident.
 Not systemic.
 Fines or penalties would be <\$50k.
 Compliance requirements are opaque and necessitate action on a monthly basis.
 Breaches of regulatory or contractual obligations with costs in excess of \$50k but <\$100k to the institution and increased scrutiny from regulators.
 Compliance requirements are complex and necessitate action on a daily/weekly basis.
 Regulatory censure or action.
 Breaches of regulatory or contractual obligations with costs in excess of \$100k.
 Possibility of action against specific member(s) of the senior management team.
 Public Sensitivity Impact is isolated to a small group.
 Damage is reversible.
 Negative impact is limited to one campus location, is in the public domain, but with limited publicity.
-Long-term / irreparable damage.
-Negative impact is felt on multiple- campuses and is widely publicized.
-Impact Risk Score Low 4 - 6.9 Medium 6.91 - 9.90 High 9.91 - 12.0 LIKELIHOOD SCALE LIKEL IHOOD SCALE L I K E L I H O O D S C A L E 3 Control Environment LIKEL 1 Key Performance Indicators (KPI) are defined for monitoring effectiveness, well-understood chains of accountability exist, and a formal controls framework exists.
+Impact Risk Score Low 4 - 6.9 Medium 6.91 - 9.90 High 9.91 - 12.0 LIKEL IHOOD SCALE LIKEL IHOOD SCALE 3 Control Environment LIKEL Key Performance Indicators (KPI) are defined for monitoring effectiveness, well-understood chains of accountability exist, and a formal controls framework exists.
 Control activities are fragmented, may be managed in "silo", dependent upon individual heroics, with inadequate documentation and reporting methods or inadequate monitoring methods.
 Key Performance Indicators (KPI) are defined for monitoring effectiveness, well-understood chains of accountability exist, and a formal controls framework Control awareness exists, control activities are designed and in place.
 Some documentation and reporting methodology exists.
 Accountability and performance monitoring requires Control activities are fragmented, may be managed in "silo", dependent upon individual heroics, with inadequate documentation and reporting methods Environment Organizational Key Performance Indicators (KPI) are defined for monitoring effectiveness, well-understood chains of accountability exist, and a formal controls framework exists.
 Control awareness exists, control activities are designed and in place.
 Some documentation and reporting methodology exists.
 Accountability and performance monitoring requires improvement.
 Transition of a Director level or below Control activities are fragmented, may be managed in "silo", dependent upon individual heroics, with inadequate documentation and reporting methods or inadequate monitoring methods.
 Implementation of a new process/technology that has college wide impact or transition of a Vice Environment Organizational Changes Complexity of Monitoring Key Performance Indicators (KPI) are defined for monitoring effectiveness, well-understood chains of accountability exist, and a formal controls framework exists.
 Little to no organizational changes.
 Monitoring involves low volume activity and is limited to monitoring activity in Control awareness exists, control activities are designed and in place.
 Some documentation and reporting methodology exists.
 Accountability and performance monitoring requires improvement.
 Transition of a Director level or below within an organizational unit.
 Monitoring involves medium volume activity or involves monitoring activity Control activities are fragmented, may be managed in "silo", dependent upon individual heroics, with inadequate documentation and reporting methods or inadequate monitoring methods.
 Implementation of a new process/technology that has college wide impact or transition of a Vice President or Dean.
 Monitoring involves medium volume activity or involves monitoring activity